-Even if trick-or-treating can’t happen this year, we can still use Halloween to capture kids’ attention and imagination.
+Halloween is here!
+It’s a great time of year to capture kids’ attention and imagination.
 That’s why we created this free Halloween writing paper to help your entire class get into a festive spirit.
-They are perfect for in the classroom or to send to your students who are learning remotely.
+They are perfect for in the classroom or to send home with a writing assignment.

 Just submit your email to get your free Halloween writing paper, featuring witches, ghosts, spiders, and pumpkins.
 Plus, be sure to check out all of the fun ideas for Halloween writing prompts below.

 Fun ideas for Halloween writing prompts:

 - Write recipes for spooky potions.
 Encourage students to include a list of ingredients as well as step-by-step directions, just like a real recipe.
 Students should also describe how their magic potion works!

 - Create real estate listings for haunted houses.
 Study actual real estate listings online.
 Then have students recreate the main components, only for the spookiest mansions ever!

 - Write costume-inspired acrostic poetry.
 Have students write acrostic poems in tribute to their Halloween costumes.
 Just write the Halloween costume down the side of the page (e.g. GHOST) to get started.

 - Should trick-or-treating have an age limit?
 Why or why not?
 Challenge students to write an opinion piece defending their position.